blckdot/Land-of-Rising-Sun-Map-to-SA-MP-0.3.DL/README.md

 # Land-of-Rising-Sun-Map-to-SA-MP-0.3.DL

 It's a conversion of Land of Rising Sun map that was created by Touge Team for their MTA Project (LOTRS).
-As SA-MP 0.3.DL was released, I recieved a permision from them to made a map conversion to SA-MP 0.3.DL and use it for my project (17-K DRIFT)
+As SA-MP 0.3.DL was released, I received a permission from them to made a map conversion to SA-MP 0.3.DL and use it for my project (17-K DRIFT).
+At the moment, both MTA and SA:MP projects are closed.

 Land of Rising Sun is set in Japan.